-Ladies (and men), let’s get into Kegels; they’re super helpful for a healthy pelvic floor
+Ladies (and men), learn more about Kegels.
+These exercises are helpful for a healthy pelvic floor

 You’re stuck in traffic, and suddenly, nature calls.
 You “hold it in,” right?
 That’s your pelvic floor muscles springing into action.
 You can find these muscles under the bladder, bowel, and uterus.
 Think of them as your body’s under-the-radar heroes.
 Taking the time to make them stronger with Kegel exercises can make a big difference, especially for women, as they age, or for anyone dealing with weight gain, pregnancy, prostate surgery, or childbirth.